Prophecy1306/Base-Mini-dapps/README.md

 👉 Join for more updates and future releases: https://linktr.ee/EarlyCTs

-If you run into any issues, You can also reach out to me directly via DM if needed.
+If you run into any issues, You can also reach me directly via DM.

 Thanks for checking out this.